Introduction

 First observed in 2020 and advertised on various cybercriminal forums as a ‘Malware-as-a-Service’ (MaaS) threat, Redline is an information stealer mainly targeting Windows’ victim credentials and cryptocurrency wallets, as well as Browser information, FTP connections, game chat launchers, and OS information such as system hardware, processes names, time zone, IP, geolocation information, OS version, and default language.

-Over the past year, Redline was added with additional features and is capable to load other malware software and run commands while periodically sending updates to its C2 of new information related to the infected host.
+Redline has added additional features and can now load other malware software and run commands while periodically sending updates to its C2 of new information related to the infected host.

-As for this moment, Redline can be purchased through Redline telegram official channel (Figure 1), when offering a monthly, weekly, and lifetime subscription for the prices of 100$, 150$, and 800$ respectively, paid in Bitcoin, Ethereum, XMR, LTC, and USDT.
+In 2021, Redline could be purchased through a Redline telegram official channel (Figure 1), when offering a monthly, weekly, and lifetime subscription for the prices of 100$, 150$, and 800$ respectively, paid in Bitcoin, Ethereum, XMR, LTC, and USDT.

 Figure 1: Redline Telegram official channel.